Q: What is Auto Fire Guard®?

 Q: Is the Fireball® suitable for kitchen fires?

 A: Yes, however we don't recommend it for grease fires.
 First try covering the grease with a lid.
 If nearby furniture is on fire, the AFG ball is a good solution so long as you do not put it in the bucket of grease as it may cause the grease to splash when it bursts.
 Fire Chiefs have successfully used it to extinguish restaurant grease fires after everything else failed.

 Q: Can the Fireball® be used near electronic equipment?

 A: It is perfectly ok to use on electronics.
 Just not advisable on extremely dust sensitive electronic equipment like the kind found in scientific laboratories.
 It is perfectly safe to use on consumer computers or near electrical panels that can handle dust.
 For extremely sensitive electronics in small areas we recommend another clean agent: the Auto Fire Guard® Firestick®.

 Q: Is the Auto Fire Guard® Fireball® UL certified?

-A: No, however, there is not standard to which the UL could certify this device to yet.
+A: There is no standard to which the UL could certify this device.
 The UL has requested that we draft the proposed new code, and we are working on this.
 In the meantime, the UL has confirmed that the Auto Fire Guard® Fireball® does not violate any currently applicable standard.
 The Auto Fire Guard® Fireball® has been independently tested by many third party agencies for both safety and effectiveness on fire.

 Q: Is the Auto Fire Guard® Fireball® legal?